sonhal/googlecodelabs-python-kurs/python-kurs-group-b.md

 ## Python Objects and Types
 Duration: 5:00

-In a typical Python program there is alot less dumb grunt work than in program implemented in other languages.
+In a typical Python program there is a lot less dumb grunt work than in program implemented in other languages.
 Python provides powerful object types built into the language.
-There is less of a need to code up serveral functions and classes to get only the basic functionality.
+There is less of a need to code up several functions and classes to get only the basic functionality.

 #### Python built-in types